bodziosamolot/sourceGenerators/article.md

 - When does the incremental source generator run?
   - Is it at every keystroke?
   - How to verify it?
+  - It is supposed to run with compilation but i can't see the output files chage when changing names in code
+    - maybe it is because the output files emitted to disk only change on build?
+The Source incorporated in the compilation may change more often?
 - When does the source generator run?

 # Source Generators